-The footrace is done as a 1 vs. 1 competition between two teams.
-It takes place on a Teen-Size field.
+The footrace in the TeenSize is done as a 1 vs. 1 competition between two teams.
+It takes place on a TeenSize field.
 Access to the field is given to both teams at least 10 minutes prior to the scheduled starting time.